 That’s not a typo—smartwatch security begins on your smartphone.
-As the case with the ATM PIN demonstrates, one of the big points of vulnerability is the communication link between your smartwatch and your smartphone.
+One of the big points of vulnerability is the communication link between your smartwatch and your smartphone.
 Scarier yet, hackers don’t have to infiltrate both to sniff data—they only need access to one.

 2. Regularly update your smartwatch software